San Francisco Jury Assesses Verdict for Mesothelioma Victim

 Jury Assesses a $1,185,500 Verdict for Oakland, California Laborer

-San Francisco, CA — June 5, 2009 — After two days of deliberations, a San Francisco jury ruled in favor of Charles Johnson, a former laborer from Oakland, California, in his negligence trial against Plant Insulation Company, a contractor and installer of asbestos–containing thermal insulation.
-After determining that defendant Plant Insulation Company was negligent, the jury assessed $435,500 in economic damages, and $750,000 in non–economic damages, due to Plant Insulation Company’s contribution in causing Mr. Johnson’s mesothelioma, an asbestos–caused fatal cancer of the pleura surrounding the lungs.
+San Francisco, CA — June 5, 2009 — After two days of deliberations, a San Francisco jury ruled in favor of Charles Johnson, a former laborer from Oakland, California, in his negligence trial against Plant Insulation Company, a contractor and installer of asbestos-containing thermal insulation.
+After determining that the defendant Plant Insulation Company was negligent, the jury assessed $435,500 in economic damages, and $750,000 in non–economic damages, due to Plant Insulation Company’s contribution in causing Mr. Johnson’s mesothelioma, an asbestos-caused fatal cancer of the pleura surrounding the lungs.

 In addition to his service in the United States Air Force, Mr. Johnson worked as a career laborer, warehouseman, and longshoreman throughout the San Francisco Bay Area from 1952 to 1971.
 Mr. Johnson worked in the vicinity of others using asbestos-containing thermal insulation, refractory materials, gaskets, and other materials.
 In addition, Mr. Johnson unloaded bags of asbestos fiber off of ships.